AcquiredSupport/Acquired-SDK-Android/README.md

 ### Integrate With Your Server

-The HPP Manager requires some HPP settings which you can get it on acquired dashboard(server side).
+The HPPManager requires some HPP settings which you can get it on acquired dashboard(server side).

-1) **Company ID**: utilising one of the Acquired HPP server SDKs; company_id is necessary to create an instance of HppSetting which is required for HPPManager.
+1) **Company ID**: Utilising one of the Acquired HPP server SDKs; company_id is necessary to create an instance of HppSetting which is required for HPPManager.

 2) **Company MID ID**: Using this value the SDK will choose the default template that has been uploaded through the Acquired Dashboard.